nvsx/nvsx-helo/README.md

 var nvsxHelo = require('nvsx-helo');
 nvsxHelo.print();

-You can also run the function directly from the command line: node -e "var nvsxHelo = require('nvsx-helo');nvsxHelo.print();"
+You can also run the function directly from the command line:
+node -e "var nvsxHelo = require('./myprojects/nvsx-helo/index.js');nvsxHelo.print();

 ## Purpose